The Best Home Barista Espresso Machine & Grinder Setups

 We’ve type of gone from one extreme to the other here, from talking about the much more traditional Gaggia Classic and Rancilio Silvia to talking about the Sage Bambino Plus.

-So on the positive side of this, you get some ideal user friendly features from this machine, but on the negative side, unlike more traditional machines, this isn’t a machine you’re going to be able to tinker with over the years to maintain or repair it.
+So on the positive side of this, you get some fantastic user friendly features from this machine, but on the unwanted side, unlike more traditional machines, this isn’t a machine you’re going to be able to tinker with over the years to maintain or repair it.
 If it breaks after the two year refund or replace warranty, the chances are you’ll end up skipping it and buying another machine.

 As this machine features the newer thermoJet water heater as the Barista Pro and Barista Touch, it’s ready to rock & roll in 3 seconds, steam is ready almost instantly, the steam wand auto purges, you can steam manually or let the machine do it for you automatically.

-It’s practically unheard of for a machine at this price to feature low pressure preinfusion, or 9 bar brew pressure, or a PID, or both auto and manual milk steaming, so to find a machine at this price which has all of these features combined, is amazing.
+It’s practically unheard of for a machine at this price to feature low pressure preinfusion, or 9 bar brew pressure, or a PID, or both auto and manual milk steaming, so to find a machine at this price which has all of these features combined, is incredible.

 You can reduce the trips to the sink by putting a jug or cup under the steam wand when it auto purges but even if you do this or if you don’t steam milk, you’ll still need to empty the drip tray after every few times you work with the machine.